MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AppChooserButton.md

 heading
 -------

-The text to show at the top of the dialog that can be opened from the button.
-The string may contain Pango markup.
+The text to show at the top of the dialog

 The **Gnome::GObject::Value** type of property *heading* is `G_TYPE_STRING`.

+  * Parameter is readable and writable.

+  * Default value is undefined.

 show-default-item
 -----------------

-The *show-default-item* property determines whether the dropdown menu should show the default application on top for the provided content type.
+Whether the combobox should show the default application on top

 The **Gnome::GObject::Value** type of property *show-default-item* is `G_TYPE_BOOLEAN`.

+  * Parameter is readable and writable.

+  * Parameter is set on construction of object.

+  * Default value is FALSE.

 show-dialog-item
 ----------------

-The *show-dialog-item* property determines whether the dropdown menu should show an item that triggers a **Gnome::Gtk3::AppChooserDialog** when clicked.
+Whether the combobox should include an item that triggers a GtkAppChooserDialog

 The **Gnome::GObject::Value** type of property *show-dialog-item* is `G_TYPE_BOOLEAN`.

+  * Parameter is readable and writable.

+  * Parameter is set on construction of object.

+  * Default value is FALSE.